Vulcan Next helps you build GraphQL-based applications with Next.js.

 Setup your own git repository

-Rename "origin" to "upstream", so you can use your own git repository as the main origin and VN official repo as "upstream".
+Rename "origin" to "upstream", so you can use your own git repository as the main "origin", and VN official repo as "upstream".

 git remote rename origin upstream # Then do what you need to create your own origin remote # git remote add origin <your-own-git-repository-url>

 Beware: Vulcan Next is a boilerplate, the possibility to update automatically is not guaranteed.
 You may have to apply the updates by hand, comparing Vulcan Next latest version to your own code.
+Always double-check that the merge didn't break your app!.

 # Get the latest version of Vulcan Next locally git fetch upstream # Merge to your own code (favouring your own code as a default in case of conflict) git merge upstream/main -X ours